thycupxo/anki-styling/README.md

 ![](https://raw.githubusercontent.com/thynguyenxo/anki-styling/main/fillintheblank-backside.png)

 # Usage
-Download the html and css files to your desktop then simply copy and paste the codeblock in the css to the styling section of the card.
-Copy the code placed under the 'Front Template' in the html code to the 'Front Template' and do the same for 'Back Template'.
+Download the html and css files to your desktop then simply copy and paste the css codeblock in the styling section of the card.
+Using the html file, copy the code placed under the 'Front Template'and paste it in the 'Front Template' section of your Anki cards.
+Do the same for 'Back Template'.
 You can of course modify to your liking.